ogu1101/sandbox-on-aws-for-datadog-agent/README.md

-# AWS + Datadog Terraform Demo
+# AWS + Datadog Terraform Setup

 ## Introduction

-This repository provides a Terraform configuration to automatically deploy both **Linux** and **Windows** EC2 instances on **AWS**, with **Datadog Agent** installation and **AWS–Datadog integration** handled automatically.
+This repository provides a Terraform configuration that automatically deploys both **Linux** and **Windows** EC2 instances on **AWS**, with the **Datadog Agent** installed and the **AWS–Datadog integration** configured automatically.

-The setup is ideal for demonstration, sandbox testing, or training environments where quick provisioning and Datadog integration are required.
+The setup is ideal for sandbox testing or training environments where quick provisioning and Datadog integration are required.

 ![architecture.png](architecture.png)